 - Engage parents and other caretakers to support the above goals.

 With NYC Mayor Bill de Blasio’s support in 2014, enrollment more than tripled, greatly increasing the reach of SONYC programs.
-In October 2014, AIR contracted with the New York City Department of Youth and Community Development to evaluate the SONYC initiative.
-The goals for the evaluation are to describe implementation of SONYC programs; explore the success of the expansion; relate stakeholder perceptions of SONYC programs; and explore the relationship between program participation and youth outcomes, specifically youth leadership development and academic-related attitudes and skills.
+In October 2014, the New York City Department of Youth and Community Development (DYCD) partnered with AIR to study the SONYC initiative.
+The goals for the study are to describe implementation of SONYC programs; explore the influence of the expansion; capture stakeholder perceptions of SONYC programs; and explore the relationship between program participation and youth outcomes, specifically youth leadership development.